 Norwegian Cruise Line

 The “freestyle” cruise line has no formal dress code other than suggesting collared shirts and slacks or “nice” jeans for men.
-Some restaurants are reserved for those who want to “dress up,” which means a jacket for men.
+Shorts are allowed in some restaurants, but others are are reserved for those who want to “dress up,” which means a jacket for men.

 Regent Seven Seas Cruises